French cruiser Tage: General characteristics and machinery

 Tage was 124.1 m long overall, 119.94 m long at the waterline, and 118.8 m long between perpendiculars.
 She had a maximum beam of 16.38 m below the waterline and an average draft of 6.95 m, which increased to 7.5 m aft.
 She displaced 7073.65 t as designed and up to 7600 t at full load.
 Her hull featured a pronounced ram bow and short fore and sterncastles.
 As was typical for French warships of the period, she had a pronounced tumblehome shape and an overhanging stern.
-Tages hull was constructed primarily of steel, but her keel and sternpost were iron.
+Tage's hull was constructed primarily of steel, but her keel and sternpost were iron.
 Her superstructure was minimal, consisting primarily of a small conning tower forward.
 Her crew consisted of 511 officers and enlisted men, nearly half of whom—250 men—worked in the engine and boiler rooms.

 Tage was propelled by a pair of horizontal, three-cylinder triple-expansion steam engines, each driving a four-bladed, bronze screw propeller.
 The engines consisted of two high-pressure cylinders and a low pressure cylinder, the latter of which could be disconnected to allow the machinery to be run as a two-cylinder compound engine.
 Steam was provided by twelve coal-burning fire-tube boilers that were ducted into funnels located amidships.
 The boilers were divided into three groups of four, each group in its own watertight boiler room.
 To supplement the steam engines on long voyages, she was originally fitted with a barque sailing rig with three masts.

 The power plant was rated to produce 12410 ihp for a top speed of 19 kn.
 On steam trials, she reached 17.8 kn from 8115 ihp using normal draft and 19.2 kn from 12110 ihp using forced draft.
 The engines were capable of reaching 97 revolutions per minute, but they vibrated excessively above 90 rpm, and so in 1893, they were modified to be limited to a maximum of 87 rpm to address the problem.
 Coal storage amounted to 856 t normally and up to 1023 t at full load.
 Her cruising radius was 4642 nmi at an economical speed of 12 kn.